Welcome to Anthropic — a rocket ship outside the stadium gates

 She's a world traveler who has written for every room.
 She knows who she's talking to.

 The Wrexham parallel: The show had to work for Wrexham residents and for global streaming audiences simultaneously.
-She's been writing for multiple rooms at once for thirty years.
+She's been writing for multiple rooms at once for decades.

 09